Sv443-Network/SvCoreLib/docs.md

 > ```js
 > if(!scl.inDebugger())
 > {
->     // SCLs MenuPrompt doesn't work in debuggers since it needs to read from process.stdin
+>     // SCLs MenuPrompt doesn't work in some debuggers since it needs to read from process.stdin
 >     let mp = new scl.MenuPrompt();
 >     // ...
 > }